kangasta/jenkins-examples/README.md

 export COMPOSE_PROJECT_NAME=jenkins
 ```

+## Installing Docker

+See [Get Docker](https://docs.docker.com/get-docker/) for installation instructions.

+If you use Docker a lot on Mac or Windows system, the recommended Docker Desktop is likely a good option for you.
+Note that, since January 2022, it has required paid subscription if used for commercial development.

+Alternatively, Windows users can [install Docker on top of WSL2](./docker-on-wsl/).
+For Mac users there are alternatives, such as [Colima](https://github.com/abiosoft/colima), available.

 ## Jenkins image with Docker-in-Docker support

 In order to run Jenkins container with Docker-in-Docker support, `cd` into [dind-jenkins](./dind-jenkins/) directory and run `docker-compose up`.
 See Dockerfile and docker-compose.yml for the configuration details.